Larry Lloyd

-Laurence Valentine Lloyd (born 6 October 1948) is an English former footballer player and manager.
+Laurence Valentine Lloyd (6 October 1948 – 28 March 2024) was an English professional football player and coach.

 A defender, he won domestic and European honours for both Bill Shankly's Liverpool and Brian Clough's Nottingham Forest in the 1970s.

-Career
+He was also an England international.

+Playing career

 Early years

-Lloyd started playing local football with Henbury Old Boys before being signed to Bristol Rovers.
+Lloyd started playing local football with Henbury Old Boys before being signed by Bristol Rovers.
+He made his debut on 10 August 1968 at Eastville in a 1–1 draw against Watford.